-The Department of Immunology and Microbiology (ISIM) is part of the Faculty of Health and Medical Sciences at the University of Copenhagen and is physically located at Panum, at Hvidovre Hospital and at the Centre for Health and Society, in the premises of the former municipal hospital.
+Welcome to the Department of Immunology and Microbiology (ISIM).
+We are part of the Faculty of Health and Medical Sciences at the University of Copenhagen.
+ISIM is physically located in the Maersk Tower, the Panum Building and Copenhagen University Hospital at Hvidovre, Herlev and Rigshospitalet.

-Research at the department ranges from basic to applied research and is contained within the four research areas: Bacteriology, Immunology, Virology and Medical Parasitology (malaria research).
+Research at the Department ranges from basic to applied research and is contained within the four areas: Bacteriology, Immunology, Virology and Medical Parasitology (malaria research).

 The Department hosts a broad portfolio of courses in immunology, microbiology, basic human biology, cell biology and molecular biology.
-We also offer online courses and e-learning modules, Eg. Bacterial Biofilm.
-Read more about teaching at ISIM.
+We also offer online courses and e-learning modules, eg. Bacterial Biofilm.

 Many of our activities are initiated and conducted in collaboration with other departments, universities and institutions, both national and international.